 - 3.1.2.1 The Director of International and Off-Campus Education oversees the team responsible for the administration of credit-bearing off-campus programs; College-sponsored faculty/staff and non-credit-bearing student international travel registration; and administration of the Assante Carrasco Fund for Honors Thesis Research Travel.
 Program administration includes pre-departure preparation, support of participants while abroad, program assessment, and support and programming for returning students.
 [Added 2005; Rev. 2008, 2023] - 3.1.2.2 The Director of the College Writing Center oversees the College Writing Program that provides support for faculty members through workshops on writing and writing pedagogy, leads the assessment of writing across the curriculum, and trains and supervises student writing associates.
-[Added 2018] - 3.1.2.3 The Director of the Landis Center for Community Engagement leads a team that supports community-engaged teaching, learning, and scholarship by students and faculty members and fosters college-community partnerships for students, faculty and staff.
-[Added 2018] - 3.1.3 The Dean of Advising and Co-Curricular Programs oversees academic advising and support, as well as the integration of academic and residential experiences for students.
+[Added 2018] - 3.1.2.3 The Executive Director of the Landis Center for Community Engagement directs the Landis Center for Community Engagement and is responsible for supporting the community-engaged teaching, learning, and research of faculty and students across disciplines.
+The Executive Director leads the team that is responsible for the development and implementation of programs and initiatives in engaged scholarship, civic leadership, social advocacy, and community development.
+[Added 2018, Rev. 2024] - 3.1.3 The Dean of Advising and Co-Curricular Programs oversees academic advising and support, as well as the integration of academic and residential experiences for students.
 Accordingly, the Dean supervises the staff of the Academic Resource Hub, class deans, and the Associate Dean for Scholarships and Fellowships.
 The Dean coordinates health professions advising and pre-declared faculty advising.
 Among the programs in which the Dean plays a pivotal role are the Marquis Scholars, the McKelvy Scholars, Forensics, POSSE, and First-Year Orientation.
 [Added 2014, Rev. 2018, 2019] - 3.1.4 The Dean of Libraries oversees the libraries' mission to support the teaching, learning, and scholarship of faculty and students by making available and useful the record of human knowledge and creativity.
 [Rev. 1997, 2001, 2005, 2006, 2011] - 3.1.4.1 The College Archivist systematizes the storage and the disposal of inactive records and selects and prepares for permanent housing of materials of historic value.
 [Added 1987] - 3.1.5 The Registrar keeps records of the scholastic work and standing of the students as directed by the Faculty and prepares schedules giving times and places of classes and of final examinations.
 The Registrar conducts the registration of students, issues records as required, and is responsible for scheduling the use of College classroom facilities.
 [Rev. 1986, 2009]

-Other positions reporting to the Provost include academic Department Heads/Program Chairs, the Jeffers Director of the Engineering Division, the Director of the Arts, the Adenbaum Director of the Dyer Center, the Director of the Meyner Center, and the Director of the Technology Clinic.
+Other positions reporting to the Provost include academic Department Heads/Program Chairs, the Jeffers Director of the Engineering Division, the Director of the Arts, the

+Adenbaum Director of the Dyer Center, the Director of the Meyner Center, and the Director of the Technology Clinic.
 [Rev. 2017, 2018]